-Portfolio Management: Matthew Peron is Janus Capital's Director of Research and Executive Vice President of the Portfolio, and has provided general oversight of the Central Research Team since April 2020.
+Portfolio Management: Carmel Wellso, Janus Capital's Director of Research and Executive Vice President of the Portfolio, provides general oversight of the Research Team and has done so since December 2014.

 PURCHASE AND SALE OF PORTFOLIO SHARES

 Purchases of Shares may be made only by the separate accounts of insurance companies for the purpose of funding variable insurance contracts or by certain qualified retirement plans.
 Redemptions, like purchases, may be effected only through the separate accounts of participating insurance companies or through qualified retirement plans.
 Requests are duly processed at the NAV next calculated after your order is received in good order by the Portfolio or its agents.
 Refer to the appropriate separate account prospectus or plan documents for details.